-The KwaZulu-Natal Provincial Government will provide R300 million to upgrade stadiums and build multipurpose sports facilities to allow some of its communities to host teams during the 2010 tournament.
-The selected municipalities for the projects include Umgungundlovu, Amajuba, Ugu and Uthungulu.
+The KwaZulu-Natal Provincial Government is upgrading stadiums and building multipurpose sports facilities to allow some of its communities to host teams during the 2010 tournament.

+The selected municipalities for the projects include uMgungundlovu, Amajuba, Ugu and Uthungulu.

 Northern Cape